m19v/m19v.github.io/docs/notes/software-engineering/kubernetes.md

 spec:
   accessModes:                                    # accessMode - how a volume should be mounted on the host
     - ReadWriteOnce                               # ReadOnlyMany, ReadWriteOnce, ReadWriteMany
+  persistentVolumeReclaimPolicy: Retain           # Defines what happens to the volume when it is released.
+Recycle, Delete, Retain (will not be deleted)
   capacity:
     storage: 1Gi
   # 1. Option